worker-tools/workers.js.org/README.md

 This is good news for Frontend Developers in particular: The knowledge ac- and required for building offline web applications can now be applied to writing HTTP servers --- and so can [the tools][wt].

+[^1]: Node and the browser have diverged due to a lack of browser APIs for many crucial components, including HTTP, streams, file access, and more more.
+A lot has changed since then.
+Standards have been written for all of these and more, often informed by the experience of using the node-equivalent.

 ## State of Worker Environments